-The Children’s Book Bank at SMART Reading accepts new and gently used book donations from the community, then organizes volunteers to sort, clean, and distribute books.
+The Children’s Book Bank at SMART Reading is located in Northeast Portland.
+We accept new and gently used book donations from the community, then organize volunteers to sort, clean, and distribute books.
 In addition, we purchase supplemental books with diverse representation to better meet the needs of the children and families we serve through our Story Like Mine program.

 Learn more below about Building Home Libraries and our School-Age program below: